Teaching Strategies

 Students should know as part of classroom rules that they need to respect the space they sit in and not write any messages or drawings on the desks or chairs.
 And of course no gum left behind!

-A classroom library is essential for students in the elementary years since it gives easy access to building critical thinking skills.
+A classroom library is essential for children in the elementary years since it gives easy access to building critical thinking skills.

 homeschool classroom materials

-Classroom libraries can also be useful for older students as a source of resources for presentations or research students may need to do in class.
+Classroom libraries can also be useful for older children as a source of resources for presentations or research they may need to do in class.

 A teacher’s desk that is too comfortable may be hard to leave, but there are important items that teachers need to make teaching easier.